tmdc-io/whitepapers/DataOS Introduction/README.md

 This architectural approach enables A/B testing of data products, collaborative development through pull requests, and automated testing pipelines.
 Data teams can operate with the same velocity and reliability standards as software engineering teams, reducing operational risk while accelerating innovation.

-**Risk Mitigation**: Eliminates manual deployment processes that create operational vulnerabilities.
+**Risk Management**: Eliminates manual deployment processes that create operational vulnerabilities.
 Provides audit trails for regulatory compliance, automated disaster recovery, and zero-downtime updates that protect business continuity.

 **Business Context Built Into the Platform**
 Most data platforms bolt business logic on top of technical infrastructure as an afterthought.
 DataOS embeds business understanding directly into the platform architecture through its semantic compiler.